MBezerril/PBR/README.md

 # Changes 2

-## Inserted the pinhole camera and the assimp.
+## Inserted the pinhole camera and the assimp:
 The perspective camera (pinhole):
 The pinhole works on a simples principle: the rays are now traced from the pin (a point created at some pre defined distance on camera creation) in direction of each pixel in a matrix created in the camera creation.
 This simple modification create the sens of perspective.